edoper/CNV-GWAS-Pipeline/README.md

 ```
 ./CNV_detection.sh config_example.txt
 ```
-The PennCNV Pipeline User Guide included in the pipeline describes the complete output, here we highlight two outputfiles:
+The PennCNV Pipeline User Guide included in the pipeline describes the complete output, here we highlight two output files:

 - mygwas.clean.rawcnv contains all the detected CNVs in PennCNV format.
 - mygwas.good.cnv contains only the filtered subset of CNVs in PennCNV format and is the main input for downstream analysis.